naikprachi27/SemanticAnonymization2/README.md

 <code>python TriplesGenerationFromAnonymizedData.py</code>

 ### Ideal values of k and l
-Needs SE and SA distances
+Needs SE and SA distances to solve Multi-Objective Optimization Problem.

 <code>python k_l_optimization.py</code>

 ### Knowledge graph embeddings

+We have to create anonymised Train data, and non-anonymised test and valid data.
+Train models with both non-anonymised and anonymised train data, and test both the models with non-anonymised test and valid data.

+<code>python ampligraph_transe_fb13.py</code>